cruiseresearchgroup/DIEF_BTS/README.md

 ## Access

 Public access is not available yet.
-It will be made available before Monday 17 June 2024.
+It will be made available before 12 June 2024 AOE.

 DOI: 10.6084/m9.figshare.25912180